GeneaLabs/CodeStyle/README.md

 - Less cluttered code by eliminating noisy null-object classes (which serve no other purpose than to eliminate null-checks).
 - Ease of maintenance.
 - Adherence to single responsibility pronciple, in that a method only returns a single type of data.

+### DRY
+- Do not apply the dry principle to code that deals with content, or even content itself.
+- Apply DRY only to code that deals with logic.

 ## NPM Dependencies
 - Install all npm packages that will be pre-compiled as dev requirements when using them in Laravel.